The following courses are offered by the Faculty of Medicine.

 Course Component: Lecture

-Lectures and laboratories on the detailed principles, design, methodology and statistical techniques associated with clinical trials.
+Lectures and laboratories on the detailed principles, design, methodology and statistical techniques associated with health intervention studies.
 Emphasis on emerging topics and procedures.

 Course Component: Lecture